 The day of the code-along

-The hard work is done and all that needs to be done now is just teach the session!
-You will log in to the GoToWebinar 10-15 minutes ahead of time for a final check of the materials, perform an audio/visual check, and set up your screens.
+The hard work is done and all that needs to be done now is leading the session!
+You will log in to the GoToWebinar 10-15 minutes ahead of time for a final check of the materials, an audio/visual check, and screen setup.
 Remember to have a water bottle nearby!

 Direct access to DataCamp TA during the session

 The TA may need to notify you of an ongoing tech issue, such as loss of sound or visual, etc. They will communicate this to you via the Q&A doc, with any comments made highlighted in yellow.